Student Resources

 Brandon M. Carroll Memorial Scholarship

 Applicants must be enrolled full-time at FSU.
-The recipient(s) must have an overall grade point average of at least 3.0 with a major in the Department of English and/or the Department of Mathematics.
-Applicants must have demonstrated financial need.
-Preference will be given to applicants who are residents of Washington or Frederick County (Maryland).
+The recipient(s) must have an overall grade point average of at least 3.0 with a major in the Department of English and/or Mathematics.
+Preference will be given to residents of Washington or Frederick County (Maryland).

 Louise Goshorn and Barbara (Goshorn) Bruchey Presidential Merit Scholarship in English